AndresRCA/admin-NestJS-backend/README.md

 # AdminISPV1 Backend

-This a backend for the AdminISPV1 platform, built with NestJS.
+This a backend for the AdminISPV1 platform, built with NestJS (boostrapped using Fastify).

 ## Installation